seclution/frappe_app_template/README.md

 - **create-app-repo** – scaffolds a new app without using Bench.
 It records the framework versions and requirements in a temporary README and deletes itself after completion so the workflow can only run once.
 - **publish** – prepares a clean `published` branch by removing development artifacts (`.git*`, `template*`, `vendor/`, `apps.json`, `DEV_INSTRUCTIONS.md`, `custom_vendors.json`).
 Use this branch to distribute the final app.

-After the **publish** workflow you can clone the `published` branch to install and test the app in a standard Frappe environment.
+After the **publish** workflow you can clone the `published` branch to install the app in a standard Frappe environment.

 ## Directory Layout